 Over the weekend, my friend Wade played the part of the big-monied race car owner by loaning one of his bikes out for a little vintage flat track fun.
-That is to say, Wade doesn't race himself but he owns a few bikes and rather than let them sit in his crowded garage of lost toys he decided to let one out of its cage to live the life it was meant to live.
+That is to say, Wade doesn't race himself, but he owns a few bikes and rather than let them sit in his crowded garage of lost toys he decided to let one out of its cage to live the life it was meant to live.
 The bike in question is a 1959 BSA Gold Star.
 Wade bought it a little over a year ago from Hugh, a local mechanic and flat track racer who, himself, had purchased it (in pieces) from the estate of its original owner.
-Hugh put the bike back together, raced it for a season or two, then sold it to Wade who then added it to his ever growing aforementioned collection.
+Hugh put the bike back together, raced it for a season or two, then sold it to Wade who then added it to his ever-growing aforementioned collection.
 Wade is quite proud of the bike and even went so far as to create a scrapbook filled with photos from its storied history.

 Last summer I accompanied Wade on a cross-country trip in which we trailered four of his BSAs to a BSA owner's rally in Petaluma California.
 The day before we left we rode his bikes around the local country roads near his home in Pennsylvania for a pre-trip shakedown.
-Being a flat tracker, the Gold Star really isn't something on which you ought to race around on paved roads in traffic, but the bike was new to Wade and he was excited to ride it so he did.
+Being a flat tracker, the Gold Star really isn't something on which you ought to race around on paved roads in traffic, but the bike was new to Wade, and he was excited to ride it, so he did.
 I rode behind him on his 1968 Lightning — puttering by comparison — and lost sight of him as he took a corner ahead of me.
-When I came around the bend a moment later, the Gold Star was on its side in the middle of the street and Wade was in a ditch at the side of the road.
+When I came around the bend a moment later, the Gold Star was on its side in the middle of the street, and Wade was in a ditch by the side of the road.

-Fortunately Wade survived the mishap with just a few scrapes and bruises.
+Fortunately, Wade survived the mishap with just a few scrapes and bruises.
 The bike was a mess and, although salvageable, was unrideable.
 We loaded it on the trailer and brought it with us to Petaluma, anyway.
-Wade figured that by exploiting the collective knowledge and passion at the rally he could get his fellow enthusiasts to fix his bike up good as new by the end of the week —Tom Sawyer-style.
+Wade figured that by exploiting the collective knowledge and passion at the rally, he could get his fellow enthusiasts to fix his bike up good as new by the end of the week —Tom Sawyer-style.
 Turned out he was right.

 The day before loading the bikes onto the trailer and heading home, Wade offered to let me take it for a spin.
 Because I was unfamiliar with it — and because I had so recently witnessed Wade wreck the bike himself — I took it easy.
-But the bike was ferocious and even just the few easy laps I took around the campsite were exhilarating.
+But the bike was ferocious, and even just the few easy laps I took around the campsite were exhilarating.
 When I learned that the bike was going to be raced this past weekend I was excited to see it do what it was meant to do.

 "Do you see it?"
 I asked Deborah.